Breath awareness – the bridge between body, emotions, energy, and spirit.

 - eliminating mental churn and the sensation that we are overwhelmed,

-- ensuring a state of calm and especially clarity of the mind;
+- ensuring a state of calm and especially the clarity of the mind;

-- feeling of being present here and now.
+- the feeling of being present here and now.

 Choose to breathe consciously and to live accordingly.
-Be aware and make the right choices so that you can take control over your life.
+Be aware and make the right choices so that you can take control of your life.